- 2 Minutes to read

 Give the River a name, description and assign it to a group if you desire.
 On the "Source" tab, scroll down to the bottom and select: from the options.

-Toggling the at this step will bring up the following submenu:
+Toggle the Webhook to true:This will bring up the following submenu:

 Hit the "Got it" button and go to the "Target" tab.